paulghaddad/baby_site/src/pages/activities-0-12-weeks/index.md

 This may seem mundane to you, but being outside is all new territory for baby!

-I’d hold my baby and walk around our backyard, narrating what I’d see and hear, as my baby took in this different environment.
+I’d hold Hayden and walk around our backyard, narrating what I’d see and hear, as he took in this different environment.

 **Point out the sights and sounds you’re experiencing**.
 For example, “I hear the birds chirping.”
 Or “do you feel the breeze?!”